 “Oh I know darling but still!
 Omega’s like us, marrying a beta, and discussing pups!”
 She put her hand on her chest dramatically, she looked dreamily with blue eyes to the sky.
 “Ugh, mum don’t use that word.
 Everyone is worthy and helpful in a pack.
 Don’t belittle yourself just because you don’t have a title.”

-“I know sweetie, you remind me every time,” she kissed my temple.
+“I know sweetie, you remind me every time.”
+She kissed my temple.

-I stayed at my parents cottage for another hour before bidding them both goodbyes.
+I stayed at my parents' cottage for another hour before bidding them both goodbyes.
 I stepped into the chilled night air, the sun had just set as the moon wasn’t in the sky yet.
 It’s dark but I could easily see the path.
 I trudged the usual path from my childhood home, getting to the woods in no time.
 The main houses lay in the centre of a small woodland.
 I always liked it, it’s like the ranked houses were in their own little bubble.

-A few birds hadn’t gone to bed yet, I heard them rustling in the trees overheard as nocturnal creatures began to stir.
+A few birds hadn’t gone to bed yet, I heard them rustling in the trees overhead as nocturnal creatures began to stir.
 I loved walking around the little woodland, it was always so peaceful.
 Footsteps ahead of me brought me back to looking forward.
 Cameron’s milk chocolate hair came into view first, “Was just coming to get you, wondered where you were.”

 “Not really Cam, they’re scary.
 The Pack’s been the same for centuries.
 I’ve heard they’re bloodthirsty.”
 I countered, does he not remember everything we’re told of them?

 “They’re not coming to kill us Eve.
 I agree it’s strange, no-one’s seen them for decades.
 Maybe they’ve just decided now is a good time?
 Show that they’re still alive?”
 I hum not believing him “Oh, come on, don’t say my future wife is scared of the big bad wolf.
 I’ll protect you.”
-I smiled up to him as we reached the clearing with 3 houses nestled together like a tiny community.
+I smiled up to him as we reached the clearing with three houses nestled together like a tiny community.

-Two of the houses were close to identical; three floored large wood cabins with floor to ceiling windows, the main floor located up wooden stairs to a balcony which was their personal outdoor space.
+Two of the houses were close to identical; three-floored large wood cabins with floor to ceiling windows, the main floor located up wooden stairs to a balcony which was their personal outdoor space.
 Cameron’s parents used theirs to eat breakfast when it’s nice.
 The third house which was central was very obviously the Alpha’s house.
 It’s larger than the others which was the main difference.
 The Alpha’s house had more room for guests and meeting rooms, so it had to be bigger.

 We entered the ground floor of Cameron’s parent’s home which was essentially our little self contained flat.
 He’s an only child so when I moved in they offered him the full ground floor to himself.
 I thought it was sweet of them and thanked them profusely when I moved in the day after our engagement.